Brene Brown’s Atlas of the Heart hearkens the homeschool mama to listen to her heart (& her kids’ hearts).

 - Why do you have to do things a different way?

 - Aren’t you disabling a social community that they should be part of?

 - Aren’t you taking on too much responsibility for your kids?

 With all these questions, we have to ask ourselves, how are we going to respond to these questions?

 We could respond defensively.
-Or we could own our choices, own our voices, and confidently comfortably respond with matter-of-fact answers if it necessitates.
+Or we could own our choices, own our voices, and confidently and comfortably respond with matter-of-fact answers.

 And when we do this, we grow in accepting others’ choices for their families and their kids too.

 We’ll also grow a whole lot clearer on why we’re doing what we’re doing.

 Journal questions that aid in your self-exploration, to get curious about what your triggers, know how to address them, and learn how to align your thought patterns, so you can show up on purpose in your homeschool.

 The sixth way Brene Brown’s Atlas of the Heart influence my homeschool…